Canon Fodder: Part Two

 An RSX232-C serial interface enables the AP 400/500 to function as a conventional typewriter or computer output printer in word processing functions for personal computers.
 This interface feature is provided as an option.
 When the interface is employed, the local (off-line) mode function enables the AP 400-500 to operate as an electronic typewriter; the remote (on-line) mode provides compatibility with Qume and Diablo typewriter printers.
 The AP 500 can also operate as an intelligent terminal while the AP 400 functions as an I-O typewriter-printer.
 1983:

-Canon AP8010 (it looks as if a better plastic was used on later models, perhaps the ones built in California?)
+Canon AP8010 (it looks as if a better plastic was used on later models, perhaps the ones built in California?
+Or did some typewriters just have less exposure to ultraviolet light?)